oslabs-beta/docker-watch-app/README.md

 ## How to Use

 1. Go into Docker Desktop and expand the DockerWatch container.
-It contains four containers pertinent to the application.
+It holds four containers that make up the application.
 <img src ="https://i.imgur.com/6CtjGOy.png">
 <img src ="https://i.imgur.com/zSzti8B.png">

-2. Under the web container, click on the 8080:8080 button to open localhost:8080 in your browser.
+2. Under the web container, click on the 8080:8080 button or navigate directly to localhost:8080 in your browser.
 <img src ="https://i.imgur.com/wG4MJ1N.png">

 3. To view a container, click one on the left-hand side to view monitored metrics, including CPU, Memory, Network, and Disk.